Frequently Asked Questions for Family, Friends, & Guests of New Arcadia Students

 What is Fall Orientation?

 Fall Orientation, required for all first-year students, will take place Friday, August 23 through Tuesday, August 27.
-Fall Orientation kicks-off on August 23 with check-in in the Kuch Gym from 8:00-10:30 a.m., followed by a University welcome for students, family, and friends in the Kuch Gym, and separate programming throughout the day for new students and their guests.
+Fall Orientation kicks-off on August 23 with check-in in the Kuch Gym from 8:00-12:00 p.m., followed by a lunch based on your residence hall, see your student's schedule for additional information.
+We will have the University welcome for students, family, and friends in the Kuch Gym at 2:00 p.m.

-Residential students will have ample time to move into their rooms until 10:45 a.m.
+Residential students will have ample time to move into their rooms.
 A Welcome Team, consisting of current faculty, staff, and students, will help you unload your vehicle and bring your student’s items to their room.
 It may not seem like enough time, but rest assured, especially with the extra unloading help, move-in has worked successfully over the years and it will be enough time for your student to get settled!

 New transfer students have the option of attending the full five-day Fall Orientation (August 23-27) or a one-day, condensed program on Tuesday, August 27.
 Transfer students will be asked to submit an online form to let us know which program they plan to attend.